Cover

 Five LINQ Methods in Pictures

 LINQ is the declarative, immutable, and lazy-evaluated way of working with collections in C#.
-Some frequently used LINQ methods are Where, Select, Any, GroupBy, and FirstOrDefault.
+And the most frequently used LINQ methods are Where, Select, Any, GroupBy, and FirstOrDefault.

 Let’s work with a list of our favorite movies.
 Let’s write a Movie class with a name, release year, and a rating.